Janome Educators

 Sam Fung

-Sam, an Educational Coordinator, has been sewing for the past 45 years.
-Prior to joining Janome 15 years ago, he owned a custom sewing business where he made everything from couture wedding gowns to home decor and even taught students of all ages how to sew.
+Sam, an Educational Coordinator, has been sewing for the past 47 years.
+Prior to joining Janome 17 years ago, he owned a custom sewing business where he made everything from couture wedding gowns to home decor and even taught students of all ages how to sew.
 He enjoys sharing his knowledge of sewing through teaching.
-Sam is definitely Janome’s resident notions expert - he probably has enough notions to open his own shop!

-His love of embroidery began when he couldn’t find lace for his custom wedding gowns so he learned how to create his own.
+Sam is Janome’s resident notions expert - he probably has enough notions to open his own shop!
+His love of embroidery began when he couldn’t find lace for his custom wedding gowns, so he learned how to create his own.
 Although garment making is Sam’s first sewing passion, he’s also adept at ruler work quilting.
-Sam also has lots of tips and tricks to make the quilting process quicker.
+Sam is well-rounded in his sewing skills and has a vast knowledge of domestic sewing machines and sergers.

 Shelley Tinn